Lester Rowe summed it up best.

-The emcee was the aforementioned Miss Missouri, Sierra Scott, who happens to be the best friend of my girlfriend Christine Bitner (and I think she likes me OK,, too).
+The emcee was the aforementioned Miss Missouri, Sierra Scott, who happens to be the best friend of marketing guru Christine Bitner, who helped organize the event.

 Wichita mayor Jeff Longwell was in attendance with his wife Susie and 10 of my castmates from Wichita Gridiron, Mulvane mayor Shelly Steadman and her husband Kyle, who are executive producers for the film, were there as well.
 So were executive producers Dave and Trish Powell.
 Former teachers.
 College classmates.
 Best friends.
 Doctors.
 Lawyers.
 Politicians.
 Pastors.
 Journalists.